Jamie Young

-Jamie Iain Young (born 25 August 1985) is a professional footballer who plays as a goalkeeper for A-League side Western United.
+Jamie Iain Young (born 25 August 1985) is a retired professional footballer who played as a goalkeeper.
 Born in Australia, he was a youth international for England.

-Personal life
+Early life and education

-Born in Brisbane, Australia, Young is of Sri Lankan and Scottish descent.
+Young was born in Brisbane, Australia, and is of Sri Lankan and Scottish descent.

 Young possesses a Bachelor in Exercise and Sport Science, with Young writing his dissertation on human genomic research in professional football.
 He had previously spent a number of years combining university studies with football commitments, and had temporarily placed his university studies on hold in July 2016 in order to focus on his football.
 Young is currently studying a PhD at the University of Queensland on the psychology of sports coaching, with a specific focus on the coach-athlete relationship in Australian football.

 Young is an ambassador for the Multicultural Development Association, which helps refugees and migrants settle in Queensland.

+Career

 Club career

-Having grown up in Australia, he attended Padua College, where he played in the First XI as Goalkeeper and also played at Pine Hills, Albany Creek, Easts and QAS at club level.
+Having grown up in Australia, he attended Padua College, where he played in the First 11 as Goalkeeper and also played at Pine Hills, Albany Creek, Easts and QAS at club level.
 Young moved to England in 2002 to play professional football for Reading.
 After failing to break into the first team, he was released by Reading on 8 May 2006, and subsequently signed a one-year deal with Wycombe Wanderers on 2 August 2006.

 He missed much of the 2007–08 season with a knee injury, but regained fitness by the end of the season.
 His contract was cancelled by mutual consent in January 2010 after he was informed that he would not be offered a new contract in the summer.
 He was signed on a non-contract basis by Aldershot Town of League Two on 11 March 2010 as cover for goalkeeper Mikhael Jaimez-Ruiz.

 After impressing and establishing himself as the first choice goalkeeper, in the last quarter of the 2009–10 season, where Aldershot Town qualified for the League Two play-offs, Young signed a one-year contract with the club in June 2010.
 With the arrival of new goalkeeper Ross Worner in the 2011–12 season, Young was demoted to second choice goalkeeper but still managed to make a number of appearances in the later stage of the season when Worner was ruled out with a back injury.
 On 24 June 2012, Young signed a one-year contract to keep him with Aldershot until 2013.